kbrake42/simple-python-app/README.md

     - Access Report groups
     - Click the radio button next to Sample-CodeBuildProject-pytest_reports to select that Report group
     - Click the View Details button to see details about test runs
+    - Here is a view of the Trends section.
+Cool!!
     - ![Screenshot of Report Group Details.](images/report_group_details.png)